 On June 8th, 2020, BEC held its annual meeting virtually.
 Incumbent board members won re-election.
 A chat window was available and many co-op members responded with their disappointment regarding the net-metering policy change.
 The comments/questions and BEC's responses have been posted to their website.

 Update, January 2021: Every year Bayfield Electric Cooperative elects three new board members.
 Districts 1,4 and 7 are up for election this year.
 If you are a member of BEC and live in one of those districts, please consider running for the board.
 More information about the districts and how to do that is here.
-The current board has not responded to our requests or recommendations.

 Update, September 2, 2020: Cheq Bay Renewables has completed a research project documenting net metering policy in Wisconsin's electric cooperatives.
 The resulting paper can be read in its entirety here.
 It was submitted to Bayfield Electric Cooperative in hopes their Board would consider its insights, recommendations and next steps.